 What kind of Jewish experience or background do I need to qualify for the Immersive?

 We welcome participants from a range of backgrounds and expressions who have an interest in exploring Judaism in a pluralistic environment, including those who are beginning to explore Judaism as well as those who have deep experience with text and tradition.
 You do not need to be Jewish to participate.

 Where will participants stay during the immersive?

 Berkeley has a range of hotels, B&Bs and short-term rental options at a variety of price points.
-We also have a broad network of community members that may be willing to host participants.
-While we can’t promise housing, we will do our best to help arrange home stays for out-of-town participants.

 How will the application process work?

 Applications open several months before the Immersive date and they will be open for approximately one month.
 We encourage you to apply as soon as you decide you are interested.
 We will be notifying applicants of acceptance the week after the application deadline.